Normalized mutual information is a biased measure for classification and community detection: Results

-Suppose now that we have a labeling or division of~$n$ objects into~$q$ groups, which we represent as a vector of $n$ integer elements, each with value in the range~$1\ldots q$.
-We assume there to be a ground-truth labeling, which we denote~$g$, and a candidate labeling for comparison~$c$, generated for instance by some sort of algorithm.
-The mutual information~$I(c;g)$ between the two is the amount of information that can be saved when transmitting the truth~$g$ if the receiver already knows the candidate~$c$.
-We can write this information as the total entropy of~$g$ minus the conditional entropy:
+Mutual information can be thought of in terms of the amount of information it takes to transmit a labeling from one person to another.
+We represent a labeling or division of~$n$ objects into~$q$ groups as a vector of $n$ integer elements, each with value in the range~$1\ldots q$.
+We assume there to be a ground-truth labeling, which we denote~$g$, with $q_g$ groups, and a candidate labeling for comparison~$c$ with $q_c$ groups, generated for instance by some sort of algorithm.
+The mutual information~$I(c;g)$ between the two is the amount of information saved when transmitting the truth~$g$ if the receiver already knows the candidate~$c$.
+We can write this information as the total entropy of~$g$ minus the conditional entropy of $g$ given~$c$:

-It is simple to show that, despite appearances, this definition is symmetric under the interchange of the labelings~$c$ and~$g$.

-We now write down expressions for both entropies in~\eqref{eq:I-Hg1-minus}, being careful to retain some terms that are often neglected.
-First consider~$H(g)$, which represents the information required to transmit the ground truth on its own.
-The transmission process has three steps.
-First, we transmit the number of groups~$q_g$ in the labeling.
-The maximum possible value of~$q_g$ is~$n$, so transmitting any particular value requires information $H(q_g) = \log n$ (see Eq.~\eqref{eq:flat-information}).
-Next we transmit a vector~$n^{(g)}$ with $q_g$ elements~$n^{(g)}_s$ equal to the number of objects in each group.
-By definition, the elements of $n^{(g)}$ sum to~$n$, and the number of $q_g$-element vectors of positive integers that sum to~$n$ is $\binom{n - 1}{q_g - 1}$, so the amount of information required to transmit the vector is